メインコンテンツまでスキップ

 Understanding Connection Architecture

-Eggplant products were originally designed to run in a two-system model, which consisted of the machine running the Eggplant Test product and the system under test (SUT), which was typically a desktop system or mobile device.
+Eggplant Test applications were originally designed to run in a two-system model, which consisted of the machine running the Eggplant product and the system under test (SUT), which was typically a desktop system or mobile device.

-Since that original design, Eggplant expanded its capabilities to support testing a single-system model, where the system where you run your Eggplant Test product can also be your SUT, and other test configurations, where you use a device such as a KVM-over-IP device or video capture device to automate things like point-of-sales (POS) systems or video game consoles.
+Since that original design, Eggplant expanded its capabilities to support other test configurations, such as testing a single-system model where the system where you run your Eggplant Test product can also be your SUT, and configurations where you use a device such as a KVM-over-IP device or video capture device to automate things like point-of-sales (POS) systems or video game consoles.

 Descriptions of the different Eggplant supported architectures follow.